OurVirtualUniverse/our-virtual-universe/README.md

 each either _naturally_ created (Anyone wanna volunteer for the Nature team?) or owned/created by an entity (the players themselves).

-Join us in creating the biggest and most versatile MMORPG known to humankind.
+Please join us in creating what we hope will be the biggest and most versatile MMORPG known to humankind.
 Other kinds of beings are also welcome to contribute and benefit. :)